 - a) The health insurance plan provider, employee/retiree monthly contribution rates, terms and conditions specified herein are based on the recommendations of the Joint Labor Management Benefits Council; - b) The parties have created a Post-97 Fund i.e., the VEBA Trust dedicated to a post-age-65 retiree benefit for District employees hired after July 1, 1997.
-The Post-97 Fund was established with the FA Post-1997 Health Benefits Reserve (\$250,000), the ACE Post-1997 Health Benefits Reserve (\$250,000), \$500,000 from Fund 600, and previously agreed to funding on the basis of tiered contributions per enrolled employee/retiree per month at the rate of \$2 employee-only; \$4 employee-plus-one; and \$6 employee-plus-family.
-In addition, for the 2016 Plan Year, funding on the basis of tiered contributions per enrolled employee/retiree per month shall continue at the rate of \$2 employee-only; \$4 employee-plus-one; and \$6 employee-only; \$4 employee-plus-family.
-The Post-97 Fund shall not increase the District's GASB unfunded liability; - d) The parties acknowledge that (a) the employee/retiree contribution rates specified herein are based on a gradual drawdown of Fund 600 Benefits Rate Stabilization Fund; (b) and Fund 600 is one-time money and, dependent on future negotiations, may be depleted within several years; - e) The parties further acknowledge that the \$976 PEPM District contribution specified in Part V and used in the funding model shall not be deemed a "cap" for the purposes of negotiations upon expiration of this agreement; and f) Finally, the parties acknowledge that the District is still facing uncertain fiscal stability.
-The parties agree that the JLMBC shall continue to review the health insurance benefit costs and make recommendations regarding health insurance benefits, including plan coverage, associated costs and contribution structures subsequent to the duration of this agreement.
+The Post-97 Fund was established with the FA Post-1997 Health Benefits Reserve (\$250,000), the ACE Post-1997 Health Benefits Reserve (\$250,000), \$500,000 from Fund 600, and previously agreed to funding on the basis of tiered contributions per enrolled employee/retiree per month at the rate of \$2 employee-only; \$4 employee-plus-one; and \$6 employee-plusfamily.
+In addition, for the 2019 Plan Year, funding on the basis of tiered contributions per enrolled employee/retiree per month shall continue at the rate of \$2 employee-only; \$4 employee-plus-one; and \$6 employee-plus-family.
+Future funding shall be subject to negotiation.
+The Post-97 Fund shall not increase the District's GASB unfunded liability.